jcobo88/packet-tracer-networking-lab/README.md

 # Key Lessons From the Lab

-One of the biggest lessons from this project was that successful troubleshooting depends on understanding where a packet should travel and identifying the first place that expected behavior stops.
+One of the biggest lessons from this project was that successful troubleshooting depends on understanding where a packet should travel and identifying the first place where expected behavior stops.

 A few concepts became much clearer while building the lab:

 - Hosts in the same subnet can communicate directly through Layer 2 switching.
 - Traffic for a different subnet must be sent to a default gateway.
-- ARP resolves the next-hop IPv4 address to a local MAC address.
+- ARP resolves a local IPv4 next-hop address to a MAC address.
 - VLANs create separate Layer 2 broadcast domains.
 - 802.1Q trunking allows multiple VLANs to share one physical link while remaining logically separated.
 - Router-on-a-stick uses tagged subinterfaces to route multiple VLANs through one physical router interface.
-- Routers do not automatically know remote networks.
+- Routers do not automatically know how to reach remote networks.
 - Routing must work in both the forward and return directions.
-- OSPF can dynamically replace many manually maintained routes.
+- OSPF can dynamically replace many manually maintained static routes.
 - DHCP broadcasts require a relay when the DHCP server is on another subnet.
-- PAT allows multiple private hosts to share a public IPv4 address.
+- PAT allows multiple private hosts to share one public IPv4 address.
 - Static PAT can publish a specific internal service to an outside network.
-- ACL order matters because the first matching entry determines the action.
+- ACL order matters because the first matching entry determines what happens to a packet.
 - STP prevents Layer 2 loops while still allowing redundant physical connections.
-- A failed test is more useful when I understand why the result changed after each configuration change.
+- A failed test is useful when I understand why the result changed after each configuration change.

 ---